-Crystallized the concept of the company for the Stress test in the year 2014, which is embedded in the risk management procedures and capital, and the most important principles to understand and absorb the risk capital that may be exposed to the company in difficult circumstances somewhat, which may arise due to economic factors and the strategic, political and other related to the work environment.
+Crystallized the concept of the company for the Stress test, which is embedded in the risk management procedures and capital, and the most important principles to understand and absorb the risk capital that may be exposed to the company in difficult circumstances somewhat, which may arise due to economic factors and the strategic, political and other related to the work environment.

-According to the concept of the company's own stress test, the modeling of the effects of the potential for negative stress tests on the company's profitability and asset quality, liquidity and risk-weighted assets and capital adequacy.
+According to the concept of the company's own stress test, the modeling of the effects of stress tests on the company's profitability, asset quality, liquidity and capital adequacy.

-It could be argued that the concept of stress test has been designed to achieve the following objectives:
+The concept of stress test has been designed to achieve the following objectives:

-- Shed light on the dynamics of the events related stress and the potential effects on the Company's exposure to risk and liquidity position and reputation of the company. - Identify key strategies to mitigate the effects of the events and relevant tests. - Put stress results as inputs in the process of internal assessment of capital required to meet the risks to the company to determine the adequacy of capital and sufficient capital to cope with risks.
+Shed light on the dynamics of the events related stress and the potential effects on the Company's exposure to risk and liquidity position and reputation of the company.

+- Identify key strategies to mitigate the effects of the events and relevant tests.

+- Put stress results as inputs in the process of internal assessment of capital required to determine the adequacy of capital and sufficient capital to cope with risks.